multiformats/clj-multistream/README.md

 output and input streams, respectively.
 The functions `encode` and `decode` (no bangs) write and read byte arrays instead of streams.

-There are a few simple codecs included as utilities, for example the `text-codec`:
+There are a few simple codecs included as utilities, for example the text codec:

 ```clojure
 => (require '[multicodec.core :as codec]